teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 ## Assembly Polishing with Pilon

-We should be able improve our assembly with the Illumina reads available and correct some of these errors.
+We should be able improve our draft assembly with the Illumina reads available and correct some of these errors.

 This process involves two steps.
-We will first align the Illumina reads to our draft assembly, then supply the mapping information to Pilon, which will use this alignment information to error-correct our assembly.
+We will first align the Illumina reads to our draft assembly, then supply the mapping information to `Pilon`, which will use this alignment information to error-correct our assembly.

 Illumina reads have much higher per-base accuracy than Nanopore reads.
-We will map the Illumina reads to our draft assembly using a short-read aligner called BWA-MEM.
-Then we can give Pilon this alignment file to polish our draft assembly.
+We will map the Illumina reads to our draft assembly using a short-read aligner called `BWA-MEM`.
+Then we can give `Pilon` this alignment file to polish our draft assembly.

 ### Map Illumina reads to draft assembly